English Oral Examination Tips (PSLE)

 During the conversation component of your oral exam, you will encounter three main types of questions: those that ask for your opinion, personal experience, or suggestion.

-Identify the type of question and click on the correct panel below to learn more and refer to an example.
+Identify the type of question, then read the matching section below to learn more and refer to an example.

 Type 1: Expressing Opinion